mooonnsx/artificially-intelligent-search-engine-demo/README.md

 # Artifically Intelligent Search Engine Demo

-This is a demo of a search engine that connects to the user's Google Drive and searches for a file using artificial intelligence to bridge the gap between the user's description of a file and its real name.
+This is a demo of a search engine that connects to the user's Google Drive and searches for a file using artificial intelligence to bridge the gap between the user's description of a file and its real name, something that is lacking in many modern search engines.
 If the file that the user is looking for is .txt, it will also summarize the contents of the file.
 This demo uses GPT 4.1 mini.